dshuffma-ibm/rapid-couchdb-backup/README.md

 	// [optional] the maximum number of apis to spawn per second.
 	// If this the rate limit is unknown, leave blank.
-	// This libe will auto detect the real rate limit.
+	// This lib will auto detect the real rate limit.
 	// It will back off once a 429 response code is found.
 	// defaults 50
 	max_rate_per_sec: 30,